validatedpatterns/docs/industrial-edge/troubleshooting.md

 **Resolution:** Run `make seed` in the root of the repo OR re-run the failed pipeline segment (e.g. seed-iot-frontend or seed-iot-consumer).

-We're looking into better long-term fixes for a number of the situations that can cause these situations.
+We're looking into better long-term fixes for a number of the situations that can cause these situations as #40.

 #### Symptom: Error in "push-*" pipeline tasks

-**Cause:**: Multiple processes or people were trying to make changes to the repo at the same time.
+**Cause:** Multiple processes or people were trying to make changes to the repo at the same time.
 The state of the repo changed in the middle of the process in such a way that the update was not a "fast-forward" in git terms.

 **Resolution:** Re-run the failed pipeline segement OR run `make seed` from the root of your fork of the industrial-edge repo.

 It is also possible that multiple pipelines were running at the same time and were making conflicting changes.
 We recommend running one pipeline at a time.

-#### Symptom: Pipelines application perpetually "progressing" and not showing green/healthy
+#### Symptom: Pipelines application perpetually "progressing" and not showing green/healthy.
+May show "degraded".

+**Cause:** Most likely the application is missing the images that are built by the seed pipeline.

+**Resolution:** Run `make seed` from the root of your forked repo directory, which will build the images and deploy them to both test and production.

 #### Symptom: There is a "spinny" next to one of the resources in the app that never resolves.

-**Cause:**: There's an unclaimed PersistentVolumeClaim owned by the application
+**Cause:** Check for a PersistentVolumeClaim that is not in use.

 **Resolution:** Delete the unused PVC

 ### ArgoCD not syncing
 #### Symptom: ArgoCD shows an error and "Unknown" sync status

-**Cause:**: A change has been made in the repo that renders invalid YAML
+**Cause:** A change has been made in the repo that renders invalid YAML

 **Resolution:** Fix the issue as identified by the error message, and commit and push the fix OR revert the last one.